-Industrial Deafness Claims
+Industrial Deafness Claim

 If you have worked in a noisy environment and your hearing has suffered as a result, you may be suffering from industrial deafness - also referred to as occupational deafness or noise-induced hearing loss.
 If that’s the case, you will be entitled to compensation.

 JMW’s specialist industrial deafness team has many years' experience successfully claiming compensation for victims of industrial deafness who have not been protected by their employers.
+An industrial deafness claim can pay for medical devices like hearing aids, adaptations to your home, and other things you might need to more comfortably adjust to your hearing loss.

-To speak to us about your case, call 0345 872 6666.
+To speak to us about your case, call JMW on 0345 872 6666.
 If you would prefer to contact us online, simply complete our online contact form and let us know your preferred method of communication.

 What Our Clients Say